 The scheme gives communities the opportunity to identify assets of community value and nominate them to be listed as an ACV.
-When the listed ACV is put up for sale, an eligible community group can make a bid to buy it on the open market.
-However, the owner is under no obligation to sell the asset to the community group or any other person.
+When the listed ACV is put up for sale, an eligible community group will in many cases have a fairer chance to make a bid to buy it on the open market.